I miss praying Hail Marys with my father as we rode in his oversized El Camino

 I couldn’t ignore the crude thoughts intense as sun flares.
 I miss Sister O’Connor,

-eighty years old, blind in one eye, explaining the function of each bead
+eighty years old, blind in one eye, explaining the function of each bead on the rosary

-as David Henry drew stick figures engaged in sexual acts none of us quite
+as David Henry drew stick figures engaged in sexual acts none of us quite understood.

 I will never miss walking to school in ninth grade terrified the distant sky